CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 Where:

-* `id` - The id of the connecting addon.
+* `id` - The id of the connecting add-on.
 This is the id you returned on the provision call.

 * `sso_salt` - The sso_salt field defined in your manifest.